simonnagel/VRED-VR/readme.md

 ![](VRED-VR-drawLines.gif)

-### VRED-VR-createNotes.py - you create notes in VRED
+### VRED-VR-createNotes.py - you can create notes in VRED
 You can use this script in VR to create Notes in your Scene.
 Customize the file VRControllerNotes_Notes.osb to change the shape of your Notes.
 You can add as many Notes as you want below the Switch Node "Notes"